isomerpages/singapore-customs-cms/_export-procedures-more/Export Procedures/types-of-export-permits.md

 ## TradeNet Unavailability

-In the event of TradeNet unavailability announced by Singapore Customs, exporters who are unable to obtain an approved permit should use a  [Letter of Undertaking](/files/businesses/lou-template-for-tn-unavailability-6aug15-(2).docx)  for the clearance of their goods.
-The exporter will have to obtain a permit within 3 days from the date TradeNet is restored.
+In the event of an unscheduled TradeNet unavailability announced by Singapore Customs, exporters who are unable to obtain an approved permit may be advised by Singapore Customs to use a [Letter of Undertaking](/files/businesses/lou-template-for-tn-unavailability-6aug15-(2).docx) for the clearance of their goods.
+This will be announced via Customs notice.
+The exporter will have to obtain a permit within three days from the date TradeNet is restored.

 For export, transhipment or bringing in transit of strategic goods under Tier 1 of the Strategic Trade Scheme during TradeNet unavailability, exporters should use a  [Letter of Undertaking for strategic goods](/files/businesses/lou-for-strategic-goods.docx)for clearance of their goods.